Making A Claim Or Updating Your Details

 Can I Add A Third Driver To The Motability Insurance Cover?

 Yes.
-Motability recently changed their guidelines to include the option of adding a third driver for no additional charge.
-If you find that you need to add a third driver during your Motability lease, they can be added by getting in touch with RSA Motability.
+Motability have changed their guidelines to include the option of adding a third driver for no additional charge.
+Two named drivers can be nominated when you place your order, and if you find that you need to add a third driver during your Motability lease, they can be added by getting in touch with RSA Motability.

 What Are The Restrictions For Young Drivers?